-Finding something in common in the first 2 minutes will increase the probability of a sale, because the prospect will open up to you and tell you the truth.
-Many sales people say they understand how to create commonality but when you take a good look at most sales professionals in action, this skill is done poorly and commonality is not established.
-Sales people who are able to master this magical skill and combine it with a sales process are usually more successful, have the highest closing rates and make the most amout of sales.
-An easy rule to follow, is to make commonality a priority, this will assist in creating enough rapport with the prospect.
+Finding something in common in the first 2 minutes will increase the probability of a sale because the prospect will open up to you and tell you the truth.
+Many salespeople say they understand how to create commonality but when you take a good look at most sales professionals in action, this skill is done poorly and commonality is not established.
+Salespeople who are able to master this magical skill and combine it with a sales process are usually more successful, have the highest closing rates and make the most amount of sales.
+An easy rule to follow is to make commonality a priority, this will assist in creating enough rapport with the prospect.
 Once rapport has been created and sustained the prospect will buy from you easily.

 PLEASE NOTE: Laughing together (not a nervous giggle) is a sure fire way to establishing commonality thus rapport.

 - Always Qualification Strongly: